 However, that’s just the beginning of the new, digital-first insurance world that all of us will be accustomed to in the coming years.

-Theme 1: Customer Experience
+Theme 1: Personalized Digital Experience

 On the customer experience front, speakers repeatedly stressed the importance of understanding your customer’s wants and needs, understanding their intent, and providing products and experiences that meet their expectations.
 The challenge is finding the right data sources to help inform these decisions.
 Building these strategies and capabilities in-house can be a daunting task, which is why some carriers have chosen to work with vendors that help them gather this data and take action on it.